25km out of Kampot

 Volunteers will live and work with a Khmer woman (Sinya) and a group of volunteers from all around the world (can be up to ~10).
-They might also interact with her parents, daughter and nephew - even though they don't speak English - as well as kids from the village during the English classes.
+They might also interact with her parents, daughter and nephew - even though they don't speak English.
 We hosted a few Cambodian volunteers and want to have more in the future to develop the interaction between locals and foreigners.
 We still do our best to share the Khmer culture and encourage volunteers to explore the area in their free time to get a feel of the local life.

 Other than that, volunteers will have the opportunity to learn about gardening / permaculture, mushrooms cultivating, building, cooking (making tofu, Khmer recipes) and many other things depending on other people present at the same time - volunteers don't only learn from us but also from each other.

 We welcome new volunteers every Monday and ask our usual tuk-tuk driver to pick everybody at the durian roundabout in Kampot at 2pm - the price for the ride is 13 dollars, shared between the number of volunteers coming that day.
 If you travel by your own means, we will send you the exact location on Google Maps.

 On the day off, we can arrange a tuk-tuk for the volunteers who want to go to Kampot, Kep, or the local sight seeings (more information below).
 We also have an automatic motorbike (only for people with driving experience) and 2 bicycles available for rent.

 Here are the main sight seeings in our area: